On the effective and automatic enumeration of polynomial permutation classes

 \end{footnotesize}

 A \emph{reversal} reverses one block in a permutation, thus transforming

 into

-Hence the class of permutations which can be sorted by a single reversal is $\Grid(\p{1}\m{2}\p{3})$.
+Hence the class of permutations which can be generated by a single reversal is $\Grid(\p{1}\m{2}\p{3})$ (see Figure~\ref{fig-reversals-two-moves}) .
 This method of rearrangement was first introduced by Watterson, Ewens, Hall, and Morgan~\cite{watterson:the-chromosome-:}.
-Below is our data for this operation. \begin{footnotesize}
+Below is our data for this operation.